nordeck/jitsi-keycloak-adapter/README.md

 See
 [jitsi-oidc-adapter](https://github.com/jitsi-contrib/jitsi-oidc-adapter)
 for the new generation of the adapter.
+It also supports Keycloak.\
+**PLEASE SWITCH TO THIS VERSION TO GET NEW FEATURES.**

 ## 1. Features